craigfrancis/php-is-literal-rfc/readme.txt

 ==== Escaping ====

-Escaping is hard, and error prone.
+Escaping is //hard//, and //error prone//.

 There is a long list of common [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#common-mistakes|escaping mistakes]].